Free shipping in the US over 150 USD & extended returns until 31/01/2025

 Wicking tops or shirts: Choose a t-shirt or a long-sleeved shirt in a moisture-wicking material like polyester or wool.
 They dry quickly and keep sweat away from your body.
 Avoid using clothing made from cotton since it retains moisture, and is heavy and slow to dry.

 Waterproof clothing: Even if the weather forecast does not predict rain, it’s always good to bring a waterproof jacket and pants.
 They can also serve as wind protection or an extra insulation layer when cold.
-To save space, you can get a lightweight and packable set that does not take up too much room in your backpack, like our Typhoon collection.
+To save space, you can get a lightweight and packable set that does not take up too much room in your backpack, like our Arcade series.

 image